 View of left shoulder with a repaired SLAP-tear

-Shoulder instability = your shoulder can dislocate or subluxate repeatedly during active movement or exercise.
-There can be a number of reasons for this and this will determine the type of treatment you will receive.
+Shoulder instability means your shoulder can dislocate or subluxate repeatedly during active movement or exercise.
+There can be several reasons for this, and this will determine the type of treatment you will receive.

 Shoulder instability is divided into three main categories (this is largely dependent on the first episode of dislocation):

-- Traumatic dislocation: This when the shoulder has undergone an injury with enough force to pull the shoulder out of joint such as being tackled in a rugby game, falling of a bicycle or a road traffic accident etc. This is usually the first episode and it would need reducing in a Casualties Unit by a doctor.
-You would be put into a sling for a period of time and then in some cases would undergo a course of physiotherapy.
+When the shoulder has undergone an injury with enough force to pull the shoulder out of joint such as being tackled in a rugby game, falling of a bicycle or a road traffic accident, it may become dislocated.
+This is usually the first episode and it would need reducing in the Casualties Unit by an orthopaedic surgeon.
+You would be put into a sling for a period and then in some cases would undergo a course of physiotherapy.

-- Atraumatic dislocation: This occurs when the shoulder dislocates with minimal force such as reaching up for an object or turning over in bed.
-Usually it will 'pop' back in itself or with a little help.
+This occurs when the shoulder dislocates with minimal force such as reaching up for an object or turning over in bed.
+Usually the shoulder will "pop" back in itself or with a little help.
 Normally this type of dislocation does not need reducing in a Casualties Unit.
 It can occur regularly throughout the day and will be associated with certain positions the arm is placed into.
-This type of dislocation is associated with people that have 'lax' joints ("double-jointed"), for example people who hyper-extend their knees and elbows and can get the palms of both hands onto the floor with ease.
+This type of dislocation is associated with people that have "lax" joints ("double-jointed"), for example people who hyper-extend their knees and elbows and can get the palms of both hands onto the floor with ease.
 This joint laxity is normal for these people and the onset of dislocation can be associated with a change in how the muscles around the shoulder are interacting with each other or a change in posture/ position of the arm.
 This can produce an imbalance in the control of the joint.
 Referral for appropriate physiotherapy is the initial form of management.
 The physiotherapist should look at the way in which the muscles and shoulder joint is moving and posture aiming to restore the balance.
-Treatment can 'cure' the problem as long as the exercises and advice is continued, but in some cases there is only minimal or nil benefit.
+Treatment can "cure" the problem if the exercises and advice are continued, but in some cases, there is only minimal or nil benefit.
 At this point surgical intervention is indicated.

 Bankart lesion of the left shoulder (Before repair)